Punitive Damages May Be Awarded in Some Personal Injury Claims

 Whether it be a workplace slip and fall, a drunk driving accident, or a product liability claim, cases involving gross negligence can result in catastrophic harm to the injured party.
 After you've recovered enough to pay back your bills, the case may still feel unresolved if you know that the person or company could go on to treat someone else the same way they treated you.

 One way to rectify this in court is to make a claim for punitive damages.
 Punitive damages are a type of damage awarded in some personal injury cases, serving as a repercussion for the defendant.
-In tort law cases, punitive damages may be extracted from the party accused of negligence.
+In mass tort law cases, punitive damages may be extracted from the party accused of negligence.

 Understanding the Difference Between Exemplary and Compensatory Damages

 Punitive damages fall under the category of exemplary damages; a lesser-known meaning of the word exemplary is “to serve as a warning”, and that's exactly what punitive damages are intended to do.
 They are typically awarded to the defendant in the form of monetary compensation.

 Compensatory damages pay you back for what you're owed for medical bills, emotional distress, lost wages, or damages to your vehicle- all expenses that you have incurred or will experience in the future.
 They may come in the form of special damages or general damages.

 The difference between these two types of damages can be summarized by saying that exemplary damages are usually about the defendant, while compensatory damages are about the plaintiff.

 Special damages are essentially costs you have receipts for, meaning that they have a specific monetary value that can be verified.
 This type of damage might look like bills for seeing a specialist, the cost of a new car, or the price of a wheelchair ramp for your home.